mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

     * **AccessKeyId** - your IAM access key
     * **SecretAccesskey** - your secret access key
     * **Token** - your token
-    * **Expiration** DateTime that the credentials expire.
-When using credentials generated outside of Studio-Pro, the AWS Authentication Connector can't assume the IAM Role again after expiration.
+    * **Expiration** - the date and time when the credentials expire.
+When using credentials generated outside of Studio-Pro, the AWS Authentication Connector cannot assume the IAM Role again after expiration.

 You can then use the above as a valid set of credentials.